Portion of Route 20 closed as crews battle blaze

 It was shortly after 7 a.m. that police closed off Route 20 east and west from Arnold Road to Bates Hill Road as firefighters battled the fire.
 Mutual aid responses from a numerous surrounding communities made their way to Sturbridge.
 Many of those neighboring departments were cleared from the scene by 8:45 a.m.

 While firefighters continued to work on scene, Route 20 was reopened to traffic at approximately 9 a.m., according to a social media post by the Sturbridge Police Department.
+Know what to do as explained by Sinisi Solutions to prevent fire accidents in such sites.

 The American Red Cross set up at the local senior center to help those affected by the fire, according to Selectman Michael Suprenant.
 Chief Grasso noted Cumberland Farms and BT’s Smokehouse provided food and beverages to those displaced by the fire while they gathered in the senior center.